LBierkandt/graph-anno/README.md

 ```
 e n1 t0 role:subj
 ```
-GraphAnno is not confined to trees, so you could add a child node (command `c`) to S and VP nodes (just for the purpose of demonstration, in this case):
+GraphAnno is not confined to trees, so you could add a child node (command `c`) to the S and VP nodes of our graph (just for the purpose of demonstration, in this case):
 ```
 c n1 n0
 ```